 I’ve already added Let’s Encrypt for free to some of my own websites and client websites, which was fairly straightforward since I happen to use Dreamhost, who are partnered with Let’s Encrypt.

-You can go ahead and buy a TLS certificate through your current webhost if you want to but if you use an LE partnered webhost you won’t need to spend anything.
+You can go ahead and buy a TLS certificate through your current webhost if you want to but if you use an LE partnered webhost you won’t need to spend anything on the certificate. 👌

 Use a Let’s Encrypt Partner Webhost

-The advantage of using one of the partner hosts is that they take care of reissuing your certificate automatically, taking the worry of sudden downtime away.
+The advantage of using one of the partner hosts is that they take care of reissuing your certificate automatically, taking away the worry of a broken security certificate and the browser warning messages we’re so keen to avoid.

-You could always move your site to a web host supporting Let’s Encrypt if you really want to save the money on the SSL/TLS certificate to get the https set up.
+You could always move your site to a web host supporting Let’s Encrypt if you really want to save the money on the SSL/TLS certificate. 💵👍

 Analysis: Security Matters